Meet three Girls Inc. Dallas girls who are moving forward….

 “My growth in this program has been a phenomenal journey, as I transformed from a curious 5 year old girl into a determined and empowered young woman with the help of purposeful programming, eye opening trips, and caring instructors that often times doubled as mentors.”

 This fall Kyjeila entered Xavier University of Louisiana and began taking on a full slate of pre-med coursework as she pursues a BS in Science and a Doctorate in Medicine to fulfill her life-long dream of becoming a doctor so she can help people and save lives.

-Margaret is a 23-year-old college graduate from Stephen F. Austin University, majoring in Business.
-Upon graduating from high school in 2008, she received the Girls Inc. Renewable Investment in a Lifetime Scholarship towards her college education.
-While in college, she became actively involved in the Society for Advancement in Management and The Future Business Leaders of America-Phi Beta Lambda, interning also at the Nacogdoches County Chamber of Commerce.
+Margaret is a college graduate from Stephen F. Austin University, majoring in business.
+Upon graduating from high school, she received the Girls Inc. Renewable Investment in a Lifetime Scholarship towards her college education.
+While in college, Margaret became actively involved in the Society for Advancement in Management and The Future Business Leaders of America-Phi Beta Lambda, interning also at the Nacogdoches County Chamber of Commerce.

 “My experience at Girls Inc. Dallas was a life-changing opportunity that I feel every girl should have,” she said.
 “From a young age, through middle school, and then my teenage years, Girls Inc. was there to help with everyday situations, school, peer pressure, and relationships with friends.
 I learned practical skills like budgeting, how to be a good friend, a leader, and how to make good decisions.”